Amin-MAG/My-Notes/English b8314443f554456e926acda65cc14571/Technical 1e5c09b5a5864b1eac593ef77f460bba.md

 - Coarse: coarse cloth, coarse finger
 - Agenda: be on the agenda
 - Ubiquitous: a ubiquitous insect, like the fly
+- Versatile: a very versatile performer
--
+- Snippet: snippets of information
+- Repudiate: He repudiated all offers of friendship.
+- Integrity: the territorial integrity of the country -